MasterJhimmy/Sega-Genesis-to-GameCube-Adapter/README.md

 ## Hardware

-First, cut the female end of the extension cord, using a multimeter in continuity mode to check which wire corresponds to each pin in the male end.
+First, cut the female end of the extension cord, using a multimeter in continuity mode to check which wire corresponds to which pin in the male end.
 In my case I used a male and female DB9 connectors as a breakout, to use the same extension cord in multiple adapters, but you can solder the wires directly without the breakout.

 GameCube Controller Pinout: